-1.8.2 Head: The respirator protects the wearer's head and neck from impact and from abrasion caused by rebounding abrasive.
-However, the respirator does not the requirements for industrial head protection as stated in ANSI Z89.1.

-1.8.3 Face and Eye: The Apollo inner lens meets impact and penetration requirements under ANSI Z87.1-1989.

-1.8.4 Hearing: Noise generated by the Apollo respirator, and measured inside the helmet does not exceed 80 decibels.
+- 1.8.2 Head: The respirator protects the wearer's head and neck from impact and from abrasion caused by rebounding abrasive.
+The respirator meets physical requirements for industrial head protection as stated in ANSI Z89.1-1997 as a Type I, Class G protective helmet. - 1.8.3 Face and Eye: The Apollo inner lens meets impact and penetration requirements under ANSI Z87.1-1989. - 1.8.4 Hearing: Noise generated by the Apollo respirator, and measured inside the helmet does not exceed 80 decibels.
 (42 CFR part 84.140) When any exterior noise causes the internal noise level to exceed 80 decibels, the user must wear additional hearing protection.
 A variety of hearing protectors can be worn with the respirator.